 4. Never (unless there is some miracle) will I be a “morning person”- I can sleep anywhere at anytime and I really enjoy sleep!

 – Each morning wake up time would vary between inhumanly early 0515 to lie-in 0630.
-Yet though we’d had a good 8-10 hours sleep (which got easier as the days went on) was still pretty hard to wake up to, yet, we all did anyway.
+Though we’d had a good 8-10 hours sleep (which got easier as the days went on) it was still pretty hard to wake up to, yet, we all did anyway.
 Prising myself away from the warmth and comfort of my sleeping bag was quite an accomplishment in my eyes, especially when you knew you’d have 50 km to go until you could crawl back into sleep.

 5. I Can Do Anything I Set My Mind To.